cbrownstein/cbrownstein.github.io/index.md

 PGP Key Fingerprint:
 [D694 9CC2 320A B676 B914 99DB 9BB2 5A1A 5C1D 9108](cbrownstein.asc)

-## Configure Ubuntu GNOME 17.04 to allow SSH logins with a YubiKey
+## YubiKey SSH Authentication on Ubuntu GNOME 17.04 (Zesty Zapus)
-These instructions have been tested to work on Ubuntu GNOME 17.04.
-They may be valid for other flavors and versions of Ubuntu (and other Linux distributions).
-If they are, kindly let me know.
-Or even better, submit a pull request.
+These instructions have been tested to work on Ubuntu GNOME 17.04 (Zesty Zapus).
+They may be valid for other flavors and versions of Ubuntu (and possibly other Linux distributions).
+If they are, [please let me know](mailto:cbrownstein@liquidityllc.com) so that I may update these instructions and give your credit for your contribution.

 These instructions assume that you already have your YubiKey working with `gpg` and that an authentication subkey is already loaded onto your YubiKey.
-If the output of `gpg --list-keys [your key ID]` has a line like the one below, you have an authentication subkey.
+If the output of `gpg --list-keys [your key ID]` has a line like the one below, you have an authentication subkey on your YubiKey.

 ```
 sub   rsa4096 2017-03-04 [A] [expires: 2017-12-31]